How to Correct Images Using Filters for Reading

 Frequently Asked Questions

-Image correction filters are digital image processing techniques used to improve the quality and characteristics of an image, enhancing text recognition and extraction.
+Image correction filters in IronOCR are digital image processing techniques used to improve the quality and characteristics of an image, enhancing text recognition and extraction.
 Filters include sharpen, enhance resolution, denoise, dilate, and erode.

-How do image correction filters improve OCR accuracy?
+How do image correction filters improve text recognition accuracy?

-How can I apply the sharpen filter using IronOCR?
+How can I apply a filter to improve image clarity?

-To apply the sharpen filter, use the `Sharpen` method of the OcrImageInput object.
+To apply the sharpen filter in IronOCR, use the `Sharpen` method of the OcrImageInput object.
 It increases contrast along edges, improving text clarity for OCR.

-What is the purpose of the enhance resolution filter?
+What is the purpose of a resolution enhancement filter?

-The enhance resolution filter increases the pixel density of an image, improving sharpness and clarity, particularly beneficial for low-resolution images.
+The enhance resolution filter in IronOCR increases the pixel density of an image, improving sharpness and clarity, particularly beneficial for low-resolution images.

-Use the `DeNoise` method to apply the denoise filter, which reduces noise in images.
+Use the `DeNoise` method in IronOCR to apply the denoise filter, which reduces noise in images.
 For stronger noise reduction, set the option to 'true' for a 3x3 morphology.

-To apply the erode filter, use the `Erode` method.
+To apply the erode filter in IronOCR, use the `Erode` method.
 It reduces the size of bright regions, refining thick or distorted characters and lines.

-What is the default DPI for the enhance resolution filter?
+What is the default DPI for resolution enhancement?

 The default DPI for the enhance resolution filter in IronOCR is 225 DPI, but you can specify any desired DPI as needed.